Matthew Kenworthy's Research

 So that is the latest and greatest information about J1407 and the ring system around J1407b.
 We still think that the eclipse in 2007 was caused by something orbiting J1407, and that one day we will see another eclipse that will confirm the incomplete light curve from 2007.
 Once we see that eclipse, all the geometry of the ring system is solved almost immediately.
 Until then, we tide ourselves over and patiently wait for a triggering signal from an observer who says "This star has started fading again!"

-There are five papers on the J1407b system:
+The first papers on the J1407b system:

 - Paper I - Mamajek, Pecault, Quillen et al. (2012) The discovery of the eclipses.